htcondor/htcondor/docs/admin-manual/security.rst

 both the client and the daemon can specify whether an integrity check is required of further communication.

-Note at this time, integrity checks are not performed upon job data files that are transferred by HTCondor via the File Transfer Mechanism described in :ref:`users-manual/file-transfer:submitting jobs without a shared file system: htcondor's file transfer mechanism`.

 The client uses one of two macros to enable or disable an integrity
 check: :index:`SEC_DEFAULT_INTEGRITY`
 :index:`SEC_CLIENT_INTEGRITY`